As large as it gets: Learning infinitely large Filters via Neural Implicit Functions in the Fourier Domain

-\textbf{Filter Analysis.} Our NIFF is, for now, mainly a tool to evaluate the real importance of kernel sizes in current image classification tasks.
-Thus, we want to discuss the overall takeaway that we could show.
-As with the development of vision transformer \cite{dosovitskiy2020image,khan2022transformers,touvron2021training,vaswani2017attention}, new CNN architectures \cite{liu2022convnet} and combination of both world \cite{dong2022cswin,liu2022swin,liu2021swin} which all include some kind of larger receptive fields compared to previous networks \cite{he2016deep,huang2017densely} we wanted to ask the question: \textit{How large do CNN kernels really need to be?}

-With the help of our proposed novel NIFF, we can analyze the actually learned kernel size in the spatial domain of state-of-the-art networks.
+With the help of the proposed NIFF, we can analyze the effectively learned kernel size of state-of-the-art CNNs in the spatial domain.
 We could observe that the full potential for much larger receptive fields is not used in most models.
-Especially for low-resolution datasets like CIFAR10, the network refuses to learn much bigger kernels than $3\times 3$.
-Thus, state-of-the-art networks on CIFAR are already optimized in terms of kernel sizes used.
-However, on high-resolution datasets like ImageNet, the network indeed uses larger kernel sizes than $3 \times 3$ but still not much larger than $9\times 9$.
-Hence, networks with small kernel sizes like ResNet \cite{he2016deep} could benefit from larger kernel sizes, while networks like ConvNeXt \cite{liu2022convnet} are also already close to optimal for ImageNet in terms of used kernel size.
+Especially for low-resolution datasets like CIFAR-10, the network refuses to learn much larger kernels than $3\times 3$.
+However, in high-resolution datasets such as ImageNet, the models indeed use larger kernel sizes than $3 \times 3$ but still the majority of filters is not much larger than $9\times 9$.
+Therefore, networks with small kernel sizes such as ResNet \cite{he2016deep} can benefit from convolution kernels through NIFFs, while networks such as ConvNeXt \cite{liu2022convnet} are already close to optimal for ImageNet in terms of used kernel size.